StreetCatLove/hellostreetcat/multi.md

 * <a href="https://github.com/sorayuki/obs-multi-rtmp/releases/download/0.6.0.1/obs-multi-rtmp-0.6.0.0-windows-x64-Installer.exe">OBS 30 Windows exe Download</a>
 * If later you decide to upgrade to OBS 31, you will need to uninstall the old version and install the new one - your settings will transfer over

-Ensure OBS is not running, then run the exe to install.
-After install, open OBS.
+Ensure OBS is not running, then run the exe to install. (or complete another installation method) After install, open OBS.
 Then go to Docks -> Multiple output
 ![OBS Docks Screenshot](https://streetcatlove.github.io/hellostreetcat/assets/img/docks.png){: .mx-auto.d-block :}